Alamantus/OversimplifiedJS/README.md

 	animations: [array, of, animations]
 });
 ```
 In the above example, `imageSrc` specifies the sprite sheet you want to use for that object at "path/to/image.png".
 This is explained below with `OS.Animations`. `maskImageSrc` specifies an image whose size is used as reference for the object's bounding box and lives at "path/to/mask.png".
 If you exclude this option, it will use the size of the default Animation.

+#### Animations
 `animations` above refers to an array of the last kind of thing you need for your game: Animations.
 Animations live in the `OS.Animations` namespace (which can be accessed using the alias `OS.A`.
 Hopefully you've seen the pattern with the namespaces by now.) and can be created by, you guessed it, the `OS.Animations.Add()` syntax.
 You'll want to create your animations before you create your objects so you can actually access them.
 For example:
 ```javascript
 var ani_idle = OS.Animations.Add("Idle", spriteWidth, spriteHeight, {